 For more information, see Device Runtime Power Management.

-When using this type, device power management is mostly done inside pm_system_suspend() along with entering a CPU or SOC power state.
+When using this method, device power management is mostly done inside pm_system_suspend() along with entering a CPU or SOC power state.

 If a decision to enter a CPU lower power state is made, the power management subsystem will suspend devices before changing state.
 The subsystem takes care of suspending devices following their initialization order, ensuring that possible dependencies between them are satisfied.
 As soon as the CPU wakes up from a sleep state, devices are resumed in the opposite order that they were suspended.